 Vue’s modular nature is part of what makes it so popular and infinitely usable for app development.
 If you want to improve on a tool that has already been demonstrated to add speed and scalability to the development process, there are a number of tools and tricks that will become a game-changer.

 If you’re just getting started with Vue, you’ll definitely want to take a look at their Official Vue.JS Guide.
 It will make the already shallow learning curve practically flatline.

 - Vue CLI will provide you with support for tools like Babel, ESLint, PostCSS, and TypeScript for faster development capabilities.
 It’s installable via npm and Yarn package managers and comes with a GUI for prototyping.

 - One great tool is Bit.
-This open source tool allows you to create reusable components that can be stored and used later or allow you to easily update or alter portions of your code.
-When concept-to-production timing is factor, Bit will let you get it done faster without skipping essentials.
+This open-source tool allows you to create reusable components that can be stored and used later or allow you to easily update or alter portions of your code.
+When concept-to-production timing is a factor, Bit will let you get it done faster without skipping essentials.